sushmarchandran/cloud-tsa/docs/demos.md

 [http://localhost:5555/uml5/sequence/flow/0/trace/0?start=2017-10-27T20:12:00.0Z&end=2017-10-27T20:16:00.0Z&max=500&auto=true](http://localhost:5555/uml5/sequence/flow/0/trace/0?start=2017-10-27T20:12:00.0Z&end=2017-10-27T20:16:00.0Z&max=500&auto=true)

-### Scenario 3: Traces showing timeouts and retries
+### Scenario 3: Traces showing a timeout-policy mismatch and retries

 Like the previous scenario, version 2 of the `reviews` microservice was used.
 However, a delay of 7 seconds was injected to all calls to the `ratings` microservice.
 This scenario highlights a mismatch between the timeout parameters of the `productpage` and `reviews`: even though `productpage` calls `reviews`, the first times out but the latter proceeds with its call to `ratings`.
 As a result, the response returned by `ratings` (dangling arrows) are not processed by `reviews`.